 1.12.3 Possible explanations for the gender difference in preparation

-The observed gender difference in preparation may be driven by women’s relatively greater desire to reduce uncertainty around their future performance (given their greater average risk aversion) and/or increase their performance (given their lower average confidence).
+The observed gender difference in preparation observed in Studiess 1 and 2 may be driven by women’s relatively greater desire to reduce uncertainty around their future performance (given their greater average risk aversion) and/or increase their performance (given their lower average confidence).
 Indeed, mastery is an important driver of confidence (for review, see Gist and Mitchell 1992; Usher and Pajares 2008).
 While it is possible that confidence and risk aversion may be driving the gender difference in preparation, it is important to note that preparation in our studies did not increase competitiveness in either men or women.
 Because participants were able to choose to prepare in Study 2, we are unable identify whether preparation causally affected confidence and/or risk aversion.
 Future work should examine the bidirectional relationships between confidence and preparation and risk and preparation.
 Of course, other explanations for the gender differences in preparation may also exist, including relative differences in real or perceived opportunity costs, how rewarding it is to prepare, and/or enjoyment on the task, and we encourage future work to explore these alternative explanations.

 1.13 Summary of effects of perceptions of gender differences

-Finally, we showed that participants accurately predicted the observed gender differences in preparation, regardless of their own choice to prepare or compete and despite thinking women and men perform equally well on the multiplication task, suggesting that they observe these gender differences in preparation directly in their own lives and/or have learned about stereotypes surrounding gender differences in preparation.
+Finally, we showed that participants accurately predicted the observed gender differences in preparation, regardless of their own choice to prepare or compete and despite thinking women and men perform equally well on the multiplication task.
+This suggests that they observe these gender differences in preparation directly in their own lives and/or have learned about stereotypes surrounding gender differences in preparation.
 There is extensive work suggesting that beliefs about identity-based behavior affect subsequent behavior (Babcock, Bowles, and Bear 2012; Bowles, Babcock, and Lai 2007; Toosi et al. 2019; Smith and Huntoon 2014; Benjamin, Choi, and Strickland 2010; Bertrand, Kamenica, and Pan 2015; Akerlof and Kranton 2000).
-Thus, if future work confirms our hypothesis that women may be overpreparing (relative to their actual skill level) before performing, especially in competitive environments, it would be important to consider interventions that focus on changing beliefs about gender differences in preparation, perhaps by changing norms (Miller and Prentice 2016), which has been shown to be an effective strategy for affecting subsequent behavior.
+Thus, if future work confirms our hypothesis that women may be overpreparing (relative to their actual skill level) before performing, it would be important to consider interventions that focus on changing beliefs about gender differences in preparation, perhaps by changing norms (Miller and Prentice 2016), which has been shown to be an effective strategy for affecting subsequent behavior.

 1.14 Summary

-While we built off an extensive and laudable literature on gender differences in competitiveness, we have unearthed a new gender difference in preparation.
+While we built off an extensive literature on gender differences in competitiveness, we have unearthed a new gender difference in preparation.
 As this is a new area of research, there are many promising and exciting avenues for future exploration, all of which have the potential to inform policy.
 First, future work should explore whether these results generalize to other populations and tasks.
 Second, future work should examine the impact of preparation on performance.
 Do women overprepare?
 Do men underprepare?
 What are the opportunity costs of preparing?
 Also, it would be important to think about ways that women could be equally rewarded without having to compete - that is, reimagining how to support women being productive in ways that work for them.
 And finally, how do competitions themselves affect gender differences in the choice to prepare?

 Much of the research on gender differences in competitiveness is focused on designing interventions to increase women’s competitiveness, with less attention paid to potential downstream consequences of these interventions.
 Here we show that preparation has no impact on willingness to compete, while discovering a gender difference in preparation, along with robust perceptions of gender differences in preparation.
 Future work should explore the implications of these findings further in organizational contexts, where these effects may have a long-lasting impact on gender differences in economic outcomes.